 Check out foreclosures.
 Foreclosures are a great way to get a good home at a steep discount.
 If someone is going to take a bath on a property, wouldn’t you rather it be the seller than you as the buyer.
 Unfortunately often people who buy a home and then go through a life change or a challenging experience lose the home to foreclosure.
 The bank takes the home back, but they are not going to live in it, They want to get it off their books as quickly as possible and to do this they list it under market value.

 If you are not in a hurry to move into a new home, have your REALTOR send you a list of short sales in your area.
+But if it is a long distance relocation that you have to carry out, then you do not have much time to spare.
 Short sales are when the seller owes more to the bank than what the property is worth.
 This could occur because of a recent down turn in the housing prices, or it could be because they fell behind on their payments.
 Once and owner is late making their payments the bank starts to add on fees and penalties.
 If the home owner continues to be late on their payments the fees and penalties plus what they owe on the home often add up to more than what the property can be sold for.
 The seller then can go to the bank and ask them to take less than what they owe.
 All offers must go to the bank for approval which takes some time, so if you are looking at a short sale allow several weeks to hear back from the bank if your offer is accepted.
 Short sales are often a good way to get a deal on a home and often sell for less than market value.